 At the Edwards Law Firm, our team of accomplished Tulsa personal injury attorneys has helped numerous auto accident victims during the claims process and have the experience needed to recognize a car crash caused by negligence.

 Were You Injured in an Auto Accident in Oklahoma?

 Get the legal help that you need.
 Contact The Edwards Law Firm.

-Were experienced auto accident attorneys.
+We are experienced auto accident attorneys in Tulsa.
 So, we know how to determine if the other driver was negligent.

 Many times, we can handle inquiries from that drivers auto insurance company.
 By doing so, we can give you the time you need to recover.

 Stop wondering if you have a case.
 Contact us for a FREE case review.